NoahCrawfish/puzzle-precision-platformer/README.md

-# Precision Platformer Prototype
+# Puzzle-Precision Platformer Prototype

-A demo level for a puzzle-precision platformer.
-The core mechanic is that you control two different characters who can only touch their own color of blocks.
-However, by moving off a block you change it's color, so the two characters must work together to clear the level.
+A **Unity (C#)** prototype for a precision platformer with puzzle mechanics.
+You control two characters simultaneously, one red and one blue.
+Each character can only interact with blocks of their own color, but stepping on a block toggles its color, forcing coordinated movement to clear each level.

+All physics was implimented manually, rather than using Unity's built-in physics engine.
+This allowed for more granular control of the player's movement.

+## Implementation Details

+- Player Movement & Physics
+  - Snappy turnarounds on the ground
+  - A stronger "falling gravity" for short-hop support
+  - Jump force derived from kinematic equations using target jump height + airtime
+  - Velocity Verlet integration for stable movement
+  - Coyote time
+  - Input buffering
+  - Wall sticking & wall jumping

+- Custom Collision System
+  - Pixel-perfect collision resolution
+  - Corner correction to avoid catching edges
+  - Helper utilities:
+    - Get adjacent tile types
+    - Measure distance to a tile type

-Demo video:
+## Demo

 https://user-images.githubusercontent.com/82133480/156235180-b01d4b80-6a6a-427b-9157-7afa55b63764.mov

-The physics and collisions were implimented from scratch for more granular control.
-This allowed for the addition of platforming mechanics that would have been inconvenient otherwise, such as:
-- Quick turnarounds (found in PlayerMovement.UpdateXVelocity)
-- Short hopping (found in PlayerMovement.UpdateYVelocity)
-- Pixel-perfect collision snapping (found in PlayerCollision.HorzNudge and PlayerCollision.VertNudge)

-All player movement code is included.
-These scripts act as a foundation for any 2D platformer's movement.
-They include features like wall climbing that weren't included in the demo level.
-Other supplimental scripts such as the particle and tile managers are not included since they're highly dependent on Unity's editor settings and local assets.

-A build of the level is included.
+A playable build of the level is included.

-Controls:
-- Red Character: WASD
+## Controls

+- **Red Character:** `WASD`
-- Blue Character: Arrow Keys
+- **Blue Character:** Arrow Keys